rakutenrewards/clojure-bandit/README.md

 ## Development

+This project uses `lein` in the standard way. `lein repl`, `lein test`, etc.

+### Documentation
-This project uses `lein` in the standard way. `lein repl`, `lein test`, etc. `lein codox` generates documentation, which might be easier to read than the raw source files.
+`lein codox` generates documentation, which might be easier to read than the raw source files.
+We try to include good markdown documentation, with code examples, inline links to individual functions, etc. Liberal application of `^:private` prevents implementation details from cluttering the documentation.

 ### Releasing to Artifactory